t3dotgg/t3-astro/src/pages/blog/posts/announcing-ping.md

 ## What’s Next?

+We have lots of fun things in our future.
 Hang tight.
-We have so many fun things in our future.

 If you’d like access to Ping early, be sure to [request a demo on the homepage](https://ping.t3.gg)!